Citi Rewards Card

 How to Best Optimise it:

-Best Used For Online Non-Travel Related Transactions and Retail Stores (Bags, Shoes, and Clothes)
+Best Used For All Online Non-Travel Related Transactions

 -